Low-fiber/low-residue diet: Condiments and spreads

 Some diets allow mayonnaise, ketchup, sour cream, cream cheese, smooth sauces and salad dressings, plain gravies, or whipped cream.
 Several diets allow jelly, honey, and syrup.
 Many prohibit jam, marmalade, and preserves.

 Several diets prohibit highly spiced food, but some allow spices, cooked herbs, and seasonings.

 Beverages

 Several diets specifically prohibit caffeine (two of these allow decaffeinated coffee, tea, and other drinks), but some allow coffee, tea, and carbonated drinks.

 Nutritional quality

-If the diet must be strict and followed over a long period of time, the intake of fruits and vegetables may not provide adequate amounts of vitamin C and folic acid.
+The low-residue diet is not usually intended to be a long term diet.
+The intake of fruits and vegetables may not provide adequate amounts of vitamin C and folic acid.
 The quantity of calcium may also be inadequate if dairy products are restricted.
 In these cases, a multivitamin supplement or liquid nutritional supplement may be needed.